bigchaindb/bigchaindb/docs/server/source/simple-network-setup.md

 **Important note on security: each Member should verify the data they receive from the other Members.**

 ## Coordinator: Initialize the Network
-At this point the Coordinator should has received the data from all the Members, and should combine them in the `.tendermint/config/genesis.json` file:
+At this point the Coordinator should have received the data from all the Members, and should combine them in the `.tendermint/config/genesis.json` file:

 ```json
 {